REV·WIRE

 How is this different from a BI tool or accounting dashboard?

 BI tools and accounting dashboards report on data that has already closed.
 Revalytics reports on the operational events that haven't closed yet.
 The aging quote.
 The burning channel.
 The rising CSR overtime.
 The deteriorating close rate.
-The point isn't faster reporting on closed data it's real time visibility on data that won't close for weeks.
+The point isn't faster reporting on closed data.
+It's real time visibility on data that won't close for weeks.

 Is the data in Revalytics audit-grade?